How Much Does A Wood Burning Stove Installation Cost?

 The average cost to convert a gas fireplace to a wood-burning stove is $100 to $300.
 Converting is not possible with a ventless fireplace.
 Extra prices to convert include replacing the stainless steel liner, parts, masonry repair, and chimney construction or replacement.

 Converting an existing masonry fireplace to a wood insert makes it 60% to 80% more efficient, and 90% more efficient for a pellet insert.
 It generates the same heat as a fireplace with one-third of the fuel and sufficient enough to heat an entire home.

 Lining Chimney For Wood Burning Stove Cost

-Chimney liner installation costs $1,000 to $3,500 on average, with high-end materials costing as much as $5,000 to install.
+Chimney liner installation costs $900 to $3,800 for stainless steel, while high-end materials cost up to $7,000 to install.
 A flexible or rigid chimney liner matches the chimney down to the same size as the flue collar on the stove.

 Install Wood Stove In Basement Cost